stevenzhu94/stevenzhu94.github.io/_posts/2016-2-21-Week-Five.md

 ---
 layout: post
-title: Netlix and Chill
+title: Netlix and Conclude
 ---

 <h2>What did you do this past week?</h2>
-Week Five Info
+[Wes](http://wesdraper.github.io) and I concluded Netflix this past week.
+We weren't able to get our root mean square error below 0.95 but we learned a lot during this project.

 <h2>What's in your way?</h2>
 Week Five Obstacles